 Rainy weather/Comparative Fault in Georgia

 At Kam, Ebersbach & Lewis, P.C., we specialize in handling intricate legal issues and focus on protecting the rights of individuals faced with adversity and, too often, tragedy.
 However, before we get involved, our firm urges you to take reasonable measures to ensure you and your family’s own safety.
-Taking such cautionary measures prior to driving not only protects your physical safety, but also ensures your ability to seek legal remedies should you sustain injuries caused by another person.
+Taking such cautionary measures prior to driving not only protects your physical safety and allows for effective post car accident steps, also ensures your ability to seek legal remedies for sustained injuries caused by another person.

 If you have been injured due to the carelessness or negligence of another person, call us at (770) 251-7100 or online for a free consultation.